Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 ###

 <p align="left">2nd year of Information Technology at Oulu(Finland) University of Applied Sciences(OAMK).
-Currently working in an international team as a UI/UX designer and scrum master.</p>
+Currently working in an international team as a UI/UX designer, front-end developer and scrum master.</p>

 ###